OUR LOCAL ORCAS NEED YOUR HELP

 Majestic orcas are the marine wildlife icons of the Pacific Northwest.
 They need clean water and plenty of salmon to thrive.
 The Seattle Aquarium and our partners are working to help protect these amazing creatures.
 Read on to find out how you can help, and come visit us at the Puget Sound Orcas: Family Activity Center at the Seattle Aquarium to learn more.

-The orcas that are seen in our local waters are part of the Southern Resident Community, composed of J, K and L pods.
-The most recent count finds 78 orcas in the Southern Resident Community.
+The orcas that are seen in our local waters are part of the southern resident community, composed of J, K and L pods.
+The most recent count finds fewer than 80 orcas in the southern resident community.
 The Center for Whale Research on San Juan Island conducts annual surveys of the orca population; visit their website at whaleresearch.com for the most up-to-date information.

 In 2005, our local orcas were placed on the endangered species list.
 This small population is at risk likely due to lack of prey, pollution and disturbances from

-9. Increase your knowledge and support the many groups that are working to save the orcas – and salmon too.
-For links and more information, see below.
+Increase your knowledge and support the many groups that are working to save the orcas – and salmon too.

 Be Whale Wise

 Learn how to watch whales safely and responsibly.

 Center for Whale Research

 35 years of orca population research and great orca photos.

 Killer Whale Tales